 - Kim Brandt, Principal Deputy Administrator, CMS

-- Alexandra Mugge, Acting Chief Health Information Officer, CMS
+- Alexandra Mugge, Acting Chief Health Informatics Officer, CMS

 This session provides an overview and demonstration of the new Security Risk Assessment Tool which ONC, in collaboration with the HHS Office for Civil Rights (OCR), developed to help guide users through the process of conducting a risk assessment.
 The updated tool has new features and an enhanced user interface.

 Electronic public health reporting makes public health reporting easier for providers by saving them time, increasing accuracy, and improving security.
 This presentation will provide stories from public health professionals on how public health reporting systems have progressed from pen, paper and faxing to a more automated process.
 Public health relies on the automated data reporting process to facilitate public health investigations and emergency response which enables better communication and coordination with our clinical healthcare partners.

 31. Advancing Interoperability in Home and Community Based Services (HCBS), Lincoln East